Accolite Interview Experience | Set 4 (On-Campus)

 1. Write your own sqrt() function. the function should return square root if it is a perfect square else return floor(sqrt(x))

-2. Given an array containg positive and negetive integers. you have to find the smallest missing positive number. your code should run in O(n) time and O(1) space.
+2. Given an array containing positive and negative integers. you have to find the smallest missing positive number. your code should run in O(n) time and O(1) space.

 3. Given an array of strings, find whether the strings can be chained or not to form a circle.
 A string x can be put before another string y if last character of x is same as first character of y.